boxcutter/centos/README.md

 4. Fix stuff.
 Use `make ssh` to interactively test your box (like `make ssh-virtualbox/centos65`).
 5. Run `make test` on a relevant template (like `make test-virtualbox/centos65`) to see if the tests pass.
 Repeat steps 3-5 until done.
 6. Update `README.md` and `AUTHORS` to reflect any changes.
 7. If you have a large change in mind, it is still preferred that you split them into small commits.
 Good commit messages are important.
-The git documentatproject has some nice guidelines on [writing descriptive commit messages](http://git-scm.com/book/ch5-2.html#Commit-Guidelines).
+The git documentation project has some nice guidelines on [writing descriptive commit messages](http://git-scm.com/book/ch5-2.html#Commit-Guidelines).
 8. Push to your fork and submit a pull request.
 9. Once submitted, a full `make test` run will be performed against your change in the build farm.
 You will be notified if the test suite fails.